Top three reasons to join Skills Week

 Alpine Climbing Skills Week in the Canadian Rockies

 Join your guide on this six-day adventure, full of climbing in and around Banff, Lake Louise and the Columbia Icefields!
 The area offers so many classic Rockies high points, with a variety of routes to choose from!
-This week of learning is designed to upgrade your basic hiking and scrambling skills to solid alpinist skills, which will allow you to explore further and higher than you’ve ever imagined!
+This comprehensive mountain training week is designed to upgrade your basic hiking and scrambling skills to solid alpinist skills, which will allow you to explore further and higher than you’ve ever imagined!
 You will spend a lot of time on rock, snow and ice terrain acquiring new climbing techniques and skills important for alpine climbing.
 This will all be done in a safe and organized manner with an experienced guide by your side!

 Day One: Arrival

 After landing in Calgary, make your way to Columbia Icefields and set off on your week-long adventure in the Banff area.
 Spend the day learning about snow and ice climbing and crevasse rescue skills from your AMGA-certified guide with years of experience in the field.

 During your first three days you will focus on learning.
 There will also be an opportunity to climb 1-2 peaks, one being the famous Mt.
 Athabasca and another smaller peak such as A2 or Hilda peak, depending on the group dynamics and previous experience.
 Mt.
 Athabasca is suitable for both beginner and experienced alpinists.
 There are several good routes on the mountain, and all of them involve early alpine starts from the Icefields Parkway with a total elevation gain of 1500m.

 Day Four: Practice your skills in Lake Louise